beacon-biosignals/StableHashTraits.jl/README.md

 ### In 2.0.2

-A bug caused hash collisions between two distinct pairs of nested singleton types.
+A bug caused hash collisions pairs of distinct nested singleton types.
 Existing hashes of nested singleton types have changed.

 ### In 2.0.1